 Andrew Sephien, MD (Mentorship & Networking)

 Andrew Sephien is a second-year internal medicine resident at Citrus Memorial Hospital.
 He is excited to serve on the Southern Medical Association Physicians-In-Training Committee this year.
 His interests include cardiovascular disease, critical care, research, medical education, and mentorship.

 Dantwan Smith, MD, MBA, MS is a 3rd Year Internal Medicine Resident at Magnolia Regional Health Center in Corinth, MS and is currently applying into Cardiovascular Disease Fellowship.
 He is excited to be serving this year as the Co-Chair for the Southern Medical Association Physicians-In-Training Leadership Working Group.
 He has a passion to promote excellence and achievement in every aspect of life.
 Dr. Smith has a wealth of experience in community service, non-profit organizations, mentorship, and health education.

 Julie Yi (Personal Development & Wellness)

-Julie Yi recently completed her 3rd year at Eastern Virginia Medical School and is currently pursuing a year-long clinical research fellowship in dermatology.
+Julie Yi is a 4th year student at Eastern Virginia Medical School and is currently applying to dermatology residency.
 She served as president of the Women's Health Club at her school and is on the editorial boards of several national medical student journals.
 She also enjoys mentoring high school students in her local community.
 As part of the personal development and wellness group, she looks forward to helping create a supportive trainee community and exploring topics on personal health and education.